krkn-chaos/krkn/docs/litmus_scenarios.md

 ### Litmus Scenarios
-Kraken consumes [Litmus](https://github.com/litmuschaos/litmus) under the hood for some infrastructure, pod, and node scenarios
+Kraken consumes [Litmus](https://github.com/litmuschaos/litmus) under the hood for some scenarios

 Official Litmus documentation and to read more information on specifics of Litmus resources can be found [here](https://docs.litmuschaos.io/docs/next/getstarted/)